Indiana State Plan

-IOSHA adopts all OSHA standards and regulations identically.
+IOSHA adopts all OSHA standards and regulations except it has a unique excavations standard.

-The Industrial Compliance Division conducts safety and health inspections in all places of employment within the State of Indiana with the exception of those covered by the Construction Safety Division.
+The Industrial Compliance Division of IOSHA conducts safety and health inspections in all places of employment within the State of Indiana with the exception of those covered by IOSHA's Construction Safety Division.
 IOSHA conducts inspections in accordance with established priorities including reports of imminent dangers, fatalities and catastrophes, and complaints from workers or their representatives, and referrals from other agencies.
+IOSHA's Whistleblower Protection Unit enforces the whistleblower protection provision of the Indiana Occupational Safety and Health Act.
 In addition, IOSHA conducts unannounced inspections of private sector and state and local government general industry and construction employers in accordance with current enforcement program priorities.
 For more information, please visit the Indiana State Plan website.

 IOSHA offers voluntary and cooperative programs that focus on reducing injuries, illnesses, and fatalities.
 IOSHA also offers on-site consultation services which help employers comply with IOSHA standards and identify and correct potential safety and health hazards.
 For more information on these programs, please visit the Indiana State Plan website.

-IOSHA management personnel conduct informal conferences in an effort to resolve contested cases.
-Cases not resolved by informal conferences are placed in contest and referred to the Indiana Board of Safety Review, an independent Administrative Review Board within the Department of Labor.
+IOSHA management personnel conduct informal conferences in an effort to resolve cases.
+Petitions for review of safety orders and proposed penalties may be filed with the Board of Safety Review, an independent board within the Indiana Department of Labor.
+For more information, please visit the Indiana State Plan website.